physgun/bevy_granite/docs/design/src/roadmap.md

 - [ ] Handle multiple windows using root ui checks and sync

 ### [ ] Basic Tools & Operations
-- [ ] Send a global tool to Server
-- [ ] Send a used-tool-on-entity to server
+- [ ] Send an op to the server.
-- [ ] Have server perform operation and show client
+- [ ] Have server perform operation and show clients

 ### [ ] Basic UI Spaces
 - [ ] Territories with border fields (Use Nodes fields?)